Civilian social ties make Tampa desirable posting for generals

 AIR FORCE TOWN

-Together with the 6th Air Mobility Wing and the 927th Air Refuelling Wing, the base employs 15,000 active duty personnel and has an estimated $2.8 billion economic impact on the Tampa Bay area.
+Together with the 6th Air Mobility Wing and the 927th Air Refueling Wing, the base employs 15,000 active duty personnel and has an estimated $2.8 billion economic impact on the Tampa Bay area.

 "Tampa is an Air Force town!" declares MacDill's website.
 Few in the city of 350,000 would disagree.
 City and county officials work hand-in-hand with the Pentagon to augment the base's role.

-The city is in a battle with dozens of other bases around the country to house some of the next generation Air Force KC-46A refuelling tanker jets.
+The city is in a battle with dozens of other bases around the country to house some of the next generation Air Force KC-46A refueling tanker jets.

 "We have had a long history of mutual support," said Pam Iorio, a former Tampa mayor, citing innumerable banquets and receptions she attended at MacDill and events hosted by the city for military officers.